midnightcodr/web_postgres_compared_with_nodejs_and_rust_on_raspberry_pi4/README.md

 ### Why
-I wanted to do a performance comparision between actix_web (rust) and hapijs (nodejs)
+I wanted to do a performance comparision between actix_web (rust) and hapijs (nodejs).

 ### Setup